By GLENN GUILBEAU, Tiger Rag Editor

 Even Louisiana Governor Jeff Landry “has blessed the university’s lucrative pursuit of Kiffin,” former Baton Rouge Advocate writer Ross Dellenger of Yahoo Sports reported Friday.

-Tiger Rag confirmed Wednesday that Landry particularly likes the contract being for seven years and not 10, which was the case with fired coach Brian Kelly.
+Tiger Rag confirmed Wednesday that Landry particularly likes the contract being for seven years and not 10, which was the case with Kelly.
 Former LSU athletic director Scott Woodward, whom Landry advised the LSU Board of Supervisors that he selects to fire, signed Kelly to a $100 million, 10-year contract after the 2021 season.
 Kelly would’ve been 70 by the time that contract expired.
 Kiffin will only be 57 in the last year of his first contract at LSU, if it stays at seven years.

 “Football coaches coach,” LSU athletic director Verge Ausberry told Tiger Rag in a recent interview.
 “They have a job to do.
 If you win, there’s no problem.
 If your teams play well, and you do what you’re supposed to, then there’s not going to be any politics involved.
 It’s winning and losing.
 When we made the change with Brian Kelly, it wasn’t about politics.
-It was about we saw the program needing a change and needed to be better than what we were seeing on Saturday nights.
+It was about we saw the program needing a change and needed to be better than what we were seeing on Saturday nights (without cause firing).
 I don’t think politics are involved with this search here.”

 LSU chancellor Mark Emmert made rising coach Nick Saban one of the highest paid college football coaches in the country in 1999 when he hired him away from Michigan State for $1.2 million a year.
-Saban, 48 at the time, had drawn interest from NFL teams as a head coach because of his NFL assistant coaching experience, but he was not as hot or accomplished then as Kiffin is now.
+Saban, 48 at the time, had drawn interest from NFL teams as a head coach because of his NFL assistant coaching experience.
+But he was not as hot or accomplished then as Kiffin is now.
 Saban’s best two seasons as a head coach were 9-2 at Toledo in 1990 and 9-2 at Michigan State in 1999.

 While Michigan State’s head coach, Saban had three six-win seasons, including a loss to LSU and coach Gerry DiNardo in the 1995 Independence Bowl, and a 7-5 season before the 9-2 mark.
 He was also fired as Ohio State’s defensive backs coach after the 1981 season.
-Saban also brought baggage to LSU as not one of his Michigan State assistants decided to join him at LSU.
+Saban brought baggage to LSU as not one of his Michigan State assistants decided to join him at LSU.

 Kiffin was Saban’s offensive coordinator during the 2015 national championship season and drastically transformed Saban’s Alabama program with a more modern passing game from 2014-16 as offensive coordinator.